Siderite/lichessTools/README.md

  - Paste images in chat/forum
  - URL/image detection and unlimited text size in the team/study chat
  - one click moves (in Analysis/Study)
+ - show common teams of you and your opponent
  - commands! type /help to get a list

 Version 2.3 breaking changes: